 When I wrote Surya, I struggled with the start of the book.
 I really doubted myself and questioned if I had not made a mistake thinking I could write something like whatever it was I was going to write.
 Maybe I would just have to gaze at the gorgeous cover I bought and enjoy it for an art form.
 However, I had some good betas and my spouse who helped set me in the right direction.
 Once I shed the cloak of the genre itself and worried about what it needed to sound like because of the genre, I took off with the story.
 The plot line became easier to write.
 It was easier to inject conflict and action.
 I found myself researching things I never would have dreamed of.

-I’ve never studded information on extra terrestrials and how the human race was created to start with.
+I’ve never studied information on extra terrestrials and how the human race was created to start with.
 I didn’t study or read about war, but I had to just a little to create my characters.
 The ideas started to flow, and in the end, I came out with a great book that I’m proud of!

 I hope you’ll grab a copy and read about Surya, his journey, and what he hoped to accomplish.
 More than anything, I hope I can take you a little on a journey of what supposedly happened before Atlantis sank.